How to Make Your Go Kart Street Legal

 1. First Things First, Make it Roadworthy

-Before any vehicle is allowed on the road in the U.S, it must meet a number of traffic requirements including:
+Before any automotive can be allowed on the road in the U.S, it must meet a number of traffic requirements including:

 - Horn: Your go-kart’s horn must be audible over 200 feet.

-- Engine hood: You can’t drive around town with an exposed engine – it needs to be properly covered by a hood.
+- Engine hood: You cannot drive around town with an exposed engine – it needs to be properly covered by a hood.

 - Windshield: Even though it’s a little difficult to install a windshield on a go-kart, it must have one to be considered legal.
-Something like this simple motorcycle windshield is a good place to start.
+Don’t forget the wipers are part of the windshield.

-- Mirrors: You’ll need side and Aluminium Alloy 1.75 inch UTV Offroad Side View Mirror for RZR Mirror... to see who’s behind you.
+- Mirrors: You’ll need side and rear-view mirrors to see who’s behind you.
 The law requires you to have at least two mirrors on your car.

 - Steering wheel: You may want to go slow on making your wheel too fancy.
 Apparently, it should have the size and looks of a regular steering wheel.

-- Brakes: This is an obvious necessity that will save you from your speeding accidents.
+- Brakes: This is an obvious necessity that will save you from you speeding accidents.

 - Seat belts: Just like any other vehicle, your go-karts will need seat belts to be allowed on the road.